SS Pierre Victory: World War II

 For World War II the Pierre Victory was operated by United States Lines and had United States Navy Armed Guard to man the deck guns.
 The Pierre Victory was used for the dangerous job of being an ammunition ship.
-She was loaded up with 6,000 pounds of ammunition at the Beaver ammunition dump near Clatskanie, Oregon on the Columbia River.
-She departed the states and arrived at Okinawa on April 12, 1945 in a fleet of merchant ships serving in the Pacific War.
+She was loaded up with 6,000 tons of ammunition at the Beaver ammunition dump near Clatskanie, Oregon, on the Columbia River.
+She departed the states and arrived at Okinawa on 12 April 1945, in a fleet of merchant ships serving in the Pacific War.
 Due to her cargo she was not allowed to anchor with the main fleet, but at Kerama Retto, a tiny group of islands 15 miles west of Okinawa, Japan.

-The Pierre Victory was a supplier of ammunition for operations in the Battle of Okinawa lasting from the April 1 until June 22, 1945.
-On April 6, 1945 the ammunition ships SS Logan Victory and SS Hobbs Victory were set ablaze and sank after kamikaze attack planes hit them.
+The Pierre Victory was a supplier of ammunition for operations in the Battle of Okinawa lasting from 1 April until 22 June 1945.
+On 6 April, the ammunition ships SS Logan Victory and SS Hobbs Victory were set ablaze and sank after kamikaze attack planes hit them.
 Pierre Victory was credited with shooting down one of the kamikaze planes that hit the water about 60 yards off her starboard side.
 While the Logan Victory and Hobbs Victory were ablaze, the Pierre Victory raised anchor and moved away from the two burning ships.

-Her only other close call came on April 27 when artillery shells landed within 100 yards of her.
-On April 27, 1945 the ammunition ship SS Canada Victory, sank after a kamikaze attack.
+Her only other close call came on April 27, when artillery shells landed within 100 yards of her.
+On that day, the ammunition ship SS Canada Victory, sank after a kamikaze attack.
 The loss of the three ammunition Victory ships severely hurt the combat forces.
-These ships were carrying a total of 24,000 tons (54 million pounds) of ammunition; including most of the 81 mm mortar shells needed for the invasion.
+These ships were carrying a total of 24,000 tons of ammunition; including most of the 81 mm mortar shells needed for the invasion.
 Pierre Victory survived, and she was able to unload all her ammunition over 12 days with the help of a Naval Construction Battalion.
 DUKW amphibious truck, Landing Ship, Tank (LST), Landing craft tank (LCT) and Landing Craft Mechanizeds (LCMs) were used to unload the ammunition.

 More ammunition ships were not needed as the war came to an end without the invasion of Japan, called Operation Downfall.
 Forty-seven ships were sunk by kamikaze attacks during World War II.

-End-of-War activity

 Pierre Victory ported at Wake Island on 24 October 1945.
-A heavy storm hit on 28 and 29 October.
+A heavy storm hit on 28–29 October.
 Pierre Victory's mooring buoys were ripped loose and she hit a coral reef.
 The USS Rinehart, a destroyer escort, helped get the Pierre Victory off the reef and into safe water to ride out the storm.